jhaskinsjr/nebula/README.md

         },
     }})

-One general-purpose rule of thumb is that incoming results should be handled BEFORE events, since results communicate information that may be useful in processing events.
+One general-purpose rule of thumb is that incoming `result` messages should be handled _before_ `event` messages, since `result` messages communicate information that may be useful in processing `event` messages.

-There are other channels as well; two highlights are the "info" channel, used to echo debug/informational output, e.g.,
+There are other channels as well; two highlights are the `info` channel, used to echo debug or informational output, e.g.,

     service.tx({'info': '_insn : {}'.format(_insn)})

-and the "shutdown" channel used to cleanly cease all ussim processes and gracefully exit, e.g.,
+and the `shutdown` channel used to cleanly cease all ussim processes and gracefully exit, e.g.,

     service.tx({'shutdown': None})

 For a complete list, see the handler() function in launcher.py.

---
-RUNNING
+## Running

 If you have not already done so, you will need to install pyelftools; see: